Quantum Fluctuation Driven First-order Phase Transitions in Optical Lattices: Acknowledgements

-\emph{Acknowledgements}.---It's a pleasure to thank Tin-Lun Ho, Hui Zhai, Hong Yao and Zhenhua Yu for useful discussions.
+It's a pleasure to thank Hui Zhai, Tin-Lun Ho, Xiao-Lu Yu and Zhenhua Yu for useful discussions.
 This work is supported by the NKBRSFC under grants Nos.
 2012CB821400 and NSFC under grants Nos.
 1190024.